ChristElise/Custom-Linux-Iso-Creation/README.md

 kali-linux-rolling-live-light-amd64.log   kali-linux-rolling-live-light-amd64.iso
 ```
 #### Step 5: Install Your Custom Kali
-The last step for you is to install your custom Kali Linux ISO and start playing some HackTheBox or TryHackMe boxes
+A script to automate all this process can be accessed using the link [Build Custom Kali](https://github.com/ChristElise/Custom-Linux-Iso-Creation/blob/main/build_custom_kali.sh), feel free to modify the script so that it can fit your specific need.
+The last step is installing your custom Kali Linux ISO and testing it by playing HackTheBox or TryHackMe boxes.